markd2/RandomLearning/DataOrientedDesign/readme.md

 * Apple M1 has 128-byte cache line
     - some sysctls to use - https://news.ycombinator.com/item?id=25660467
     - hardware properties and topology - https://cpufun.substack.com/p/more-m1-fun-hardware-information
+* `sysctl -a hw machdep.cpu`
+* _The M1 doubles the line size, doubles the L1 data cache (i.e. same number of lines), quadruples the L1 instruction cache (i.e. double the lines), and has a 16x larger L2 cache, but no L3 cache."_ (https://news.ycombinator.com/item?id=25660626)
+    - _sysctl on m1 contains the cache sizes for the little cores (since those are CPUs 0-3) big cores (CPU4-7) have 192KB L1I and 128KB L1D._

 ### Cache-friendly data structures